Eye For Film >> Movies >> Fire In The Blood (2012) Film Review

 He also shows that, despite Hamied's willingness to manufacture the necessary drugs for a fraction of the cost of the branded medicines, he and others had to fight on for years before the West and the governments of developing countries that were watching their own people die, relented.

-Gray is single-minded in his approach, smartly avoiding any number of political offshoots form the central issue - such as South African President Thabo Mbeki's AIDS denial - to keep the stories of the campaigners, victims and the survivors at the heart of his film.
+Gray is single-minded in his approach, smartly avoiding any number of political offshoots from the central issue - such as South African President Thabo Mbeki's AIDS denial - to keep the stories of the campaigners, victims and the survivors at the heart of his film.
 His argument is clear, well-defined and compelling, drawing connections to the Ghandian philosophy of self-reliance and peaceful resistance that leave you a lot to think about.

 While the problems of patents have been raised before in Sicko, with reference to the pharmaceuticals' stranglehold in the rich West, here Gray gives you more of a sense of their malevolance when it comes to the poor on our doorsteps and the rest of the world, leaving you with one urgent, abiding thought - do we really want companies who provide lifesaving medicines to put profit before people?Reviewed on: 20 Feb 2013